julianlam/feps/fep/171b/fep-171b.md

 ## Summary

-This document specifies a model for managing conversations in [ActivityPub] network as collections.
+This document specifies a model for managing conversations in [ActivityPub] network.
 It is based on the implementation of [Conversation Containers][Containers] in [Streams](https://codeberg.org/streams/streams).

-In this model conversations are managed by the actor that created the initial post of a conversation thread.
+In this model conversations are represented as collections controlled by a single actor.
 Such conversations take place within a specific audience and may be moderated.

 ## Requirements